pingidentity/pingidentity-devops-getting-started/docs/server-profiles/LOCAL-WORKSPACE.md

 ```

 ### Additional Notes:
-* This is a helpful example to user when your containers cannot reach Github.
+* This is helpful when developing locally and configuration is not ready for GitHub
 * Docker recommends to never use bind-mounts in production.
 Hence, this example is good for *developing* server profiles.
 * Mounted volumes (`docker volume create pf-local`), preferred method, can be used instead.
 Be sure the volume is empty when mounting to /opt/out
 * Be sure to look at [server-profiles administration](./ADMINISTRATION.md) to see what can go in to each product's `/opt/in`.